 ◊ See important tips below.
 Also view this 1 minute video before continuing to read, to get some idea how it is done.

 ◊ Heat 5cm/2″ of oil in a 4qt/4L, preferably a solid, stainless-steel saucepan/pot (at least 10cm/4″ deep) on medium-high heat, until a deep-frying thermometer registers 180°C/360°F, or do the ‘bread test’ .
 Dip iron(s) into oil to heat for 2 to 3 minutes.
-Remove the iron, drip off or blot on paper towel.
+Remove the iron from oil, drip off or blot on paper towel.
 Carefully dip hot iron into batter just below the top edge (it sizzles), do not allow batter to coat the top.
 Completely submerge iron in oil and continue frying until lightly golden and no more (not brown) 25 ~ 30 seconds.
 Shake the rosette iron in the submerged oil.
 This will help the cookie separate from the iron and be easily lifted out.
 If rosette pops off the iron and falls into the oil, use tongs or chopsticks to retrieve it.
-Remove iron from oil and gently remove rosette, using a fork if needed (I use one wooden chopstick).
+If rosette does not separate from the iron in the oil, remove iron from oil and gently remove rosette, using a fork if needed (I use one wooden chopstick).
 If necessary, use a knife edge to scrape off any excess batter formed at the top to release the rosette.

-◊ Flip fried rosettes upside down onto a tray lined with paper towels to drain and cool.
+◊ Place fried rosettes hollow side down onto a tray lined with paper towels to drain and cool.

-◊ Re-heat the iron each time, before frying the next rosette.
+◊ Re-heat the iron each time for a several seconds, before frying the next rosette.
 Stir the batter after 4 ~ 5 rosettes, to retain the consistency of the batter throughout.
 If the batter has thickened, add 1 Tbsp of water and stir well.
 Continue until batter is finished.

 ◊ Whisk confectioner’s sugar and cardamom together and set aside.
 Once the rosettes are cooled, before serving, using a hand-held, fine strainer, sprinkle both sides with cardamom-sugar.
 Plate them on a serving dish and sprinkle with pistachios.